LearnOnDemandSystems/docs/lod/lods-enhanced-account-security.md

 ## Users who have email addresses associated with multiple organizations

-If your email address is associated with multiple organizations in TMS, you can use your Corporate Azure AD, Microsoft account, or Learn on Demand Systems account to login.
+If your email address is associated with multiple organizations in TMS, you can use your Corporate Azure AD, Microsoft account, Google account or Learn on Demand Systems account to login.

 1. Navigate to the URL that corresponds with the organization that you wish to login to.

-1. Choose an authentication method; Corporate Azure AD, Microsoft Account, or a Learn on Demand Systems account.
+1. Choose an authentication method; Corporate Azure AD, Microsoft account, Google account or a Learn on Demand Systems account.

-1. If you choose Corporate Azure AD, or a Microsoft account, you will be directed to a page to authenticate using your credentials.
+1. If you choose Corporate Azure AD, a Microsoft account, or a Google account you will be directed to a page to authenticate using your credentials.

 1. If you choose to login with a Learn on Demand Systems account, enter your username or email address, and your password.